dqnk/.dots/README.md

 In web browser set `layout.css.devPixelsPerPx` to 2 or 3 to increase browser scale accross all components.

-- Install color scheme [Fluent](https://github.com/vinceliuice/Fluent-kde.git), using
+- KDE theme is included in [Kvantum](./Kvantum/).
+It can be installed from e. g.
+[Fluent](https://github.com/vinceliuice/Fluent-kde.git), using

 ```
 ./install.sh --color dark --round
 ```

-and set it in `kvantumma nager`.
+and set in `kvantumma nager`.